RyutaroMatsumoto/tes01_teststand_metadata/doc/readme_p03.md

 |`r012`    |`5000`           |`-40dB`      | ON           |`35µA`     | `1.0GHz` ? | Read out from both lines.
 With the minimum light strength HBT signal visible.     from exp8-2                   |
 |`r013`    |`10000`          |`-40dB`     | OFF          |`35µA`     | `1.0GHz`   | SQUID only Measurement for PNR calibration(light ON = signal)     from exp8 squid signal                    |
 |`r014`    |`3000`           |`-40dB`     | OFF          |`35µA`     | `1.0GHz`   | SQUID only Measurement for PNR calibration(light OFF = noise)      from exp8 squid noise                   |
+NC = Not Connected.
+## Remarks and comments
+r012 rise time constant of HBT signal(averaged) is around 15ns, which is clearly slower than initial bias point(r006, etc)